phac-nml/irida-next/docs-site/docs/user/project/samples/sample-metadata.md

 ## Learn About Importing Metadata

 Importing metadata allows you to add multiple metadata fields to multiple samples all at once.
-This requires a spreadsheet in .csv, .xls, or .xlsx format.
+This requires a spreadsheet in .csv, .tsv, .xls, or .xlsx format.

 This is an example of the expected spreadsheet format: